cloudbees-oss/juxr/README.md

 Have a look at the `juxr help export` and `juxr help exec` for details of the other export options such as secret redaction and renaming of tests / suites.

-If you do not want to use the `juxr` toolkit inside your test container you can achieve the same result with base64 encoding, however this will not provide for
+If you do not want to use the `juxr` toolkit inside your test container you can achieve the same result with base64 encoding, however this will not provide for automatic exporting of JUnit attachments or the ability to prefix/suffix the test names or suite.

 ```bash
 needle="[[juxr::stream::$RANDOM::junit-test-report::TEST-custom.xml]]"